Ossssip/Berlin_traffic_accidents_vs_votes/README.md

 ### Revision history and commiting changes
 - Apparently Colab already has built-in revision history tool, it is under File->Revision history
-- When some changes to notebook a made (or a new notebook file created), you can commit it to the repo using File->Save a copy in Github
+- When some changes to notebook are made (or a new notebook file created), you can commit it to the repo using File->Save a copy in Github

 ## Running on local PC
 I run Jupyter Notebook from Anaconda on a Windows machine, here are the steps I made: